What is a Bond?

 When compared with other types of bonds in Nigeria, treasury bonds possess the lowest yields.
 This is because they are somewhat safe, and you know what they say, the safer your assets, the lower the returns.

 These are bonds that the state government and local government issued.
 They are for financing capital expenditures such as the building of schools, construction of bridges, hospitals, etc.

 When companies need capital to boost their business operations, they issue corporate bonds.
 Compared to municipal and treasury bonds, corporate bonds have more credit risks.
 This is because corporate bond defaults happen more frequently than the aforementioned bonds.

 Financial assets back these bonds.
 These financial assets are put together and then resold as bonds to interested investors.

 Bonds, as well as other types of fixed-income securities, play a significant role in an investor’s portfolio.
 In return for interest payments.

-Possessing bonds can help you to diversify your portfolio because the bond market hardly rises or falls alongside the stock market.
+Possessing bonds in Nigeria can help you diversify your portfolio because the bond market hardly rises or falls alongside the stock market.
 Also, bonds are known to be safer and less volatile than stocks.